 Please note that these Social Media connections are hosted and administered by neighbors here in The Woods, however, these sites are NOT associated in any way with the Homeowners Association.
-If you would like to contact your HOA Board or Associa, please use the contact links within this HOA website.
+If you would like to contact your HOA Board or PS Property Management, please use the contact links within this HOA website.
 The HOA Board does not monitor these social media sites, and will not comment on these social media sites within the context of representing the board.

 Our Mission: The Round Rock Police Department, in alliance with our community, provides public safety and promotes a high quality of life.

 Our Vision: Effectively adapt to challenges created by a rapidly growing community that is striving to maintain its low crime rate and high quality of life.
 Deliver policing that responds to the needs of the community and engages them to share in the responsibility of keeping Round Rock a great community.

 Check out More about RRPD on the City of Round Rock Website.

 Round Rock, Texas has become an economic powerhouse due to its supportive business climate, strategic locale, and innovative spirit.
 Because of the strong collaboration between the city and the Round Rock Chamber, our long-term outlook is undeniably bright.
 Still, we refuse to rest on our laurels.
 We are focused on continually improving every aspect of our community’s composition.

 Check out more about the Round Rock Chamber on Chamber Website.